netgroup-polito/frog4-openstack-do/README_INSTALL.md

 		sudo pip3 install --upgrade falcon requests gunicorn jsonschema pymysql

 #### Clone the code
 Now you have to clone this repository _and_ all the submodules.
-Submodules include components that are part of the orchestrator but that are being developed in different repositories.
+Submodules include components that are part of the domain orchestrator but that are being developed in different repositories.
 This lead to the necessity to clone them as well in the right folders.
 For this, please follow the steps below:

         git clone https://github.com/netgroup-polito/frog4-openstack-do.git
         cd frog4-openstack-do
         git submodule init && git submodule update

 #### DoubleDecker
-The frog4-orchestrator uses the [DoubleDecker](https://github.com/Acreo/DoubleDecker) messaging system to communicate with the other components of the FROG4 architecture.
+The frog4-openstack-do uses the [DoubleDecker](https://github.com/Acreo/DoubleDecker) messaging system to communicate with the other components of the FROG4 architecture.
 In order to launch the frog4-openstack-do you need to install DoubleDecker.

 		$ git clone https://github.com/Acreo/DoubleDecker
 		$ cd DobuleDecker/python/